GMC / MPT Fitness To Practise (FTP) Tribunal Hearing Representation

 As an alternative to imposing a sanction, the GMC/MPTS might agree to close the doctor’s case by way of undertakings.
 See our article on GMC Undertakings for further information.

-At the Sanction Stage, the GMC MPTS panel may impose a sanction of: Conditions (restrictions), Suspension, Erasure, or make no order.
+At the Sanction Stage, the GMC MPTS tribunal may impose a sanction of: Conditions (restrictions), Suspension, Erasure, or make no order.
 Where a sanction of conditions or suspension is imposed, a Review Hearing will usually be convened at a later date.
-The GMC FTP panel will make reference (and bear in mind) the Indicative Sanctions Guidance, and various annexes, when determining the sanction to impose.
+The GMC FTP tribunal will make reference (and bear in mind) the Indicative Sanctions Guidance, and various annexes, when determining the sanction to impose.
 The sanction must be proportionate and just bearing in mind the doctor’s position, and the public’s right to expect high standards of practice from doctors.
 The doctor or their representative will need to make persuasive submissions on the indicative sanctions guidance and where the particular doctor’s case falls within the spectrum of seriousness, and the relevance of any mitigation, remediation and learning.
-Future risk of repetition will also be a focus of the panel’s decision making process.
+Future risk of repetition will also be a focus of the tribunal’s decision making process.
 A doctor’s level of insight is also of crucial importance.
-Doctors who are planning to return to work after a period of suspension might also bear in mind the recommendations of the Academy of Medical Royal Colleges (AMRC), set out in their publication (May 2012), which offers helpful guidance that in some cases will be relevant to GMC cases: AMRC Return to Practice Guidance.
+Doctors who are planning to return to work after a period of suspension might also bear in mind the recommendations of the Academy of Medical Royal Colleges (AMRC), set out in their publication (May 2012, Revised 2017), which offers helpful guidance that in some cases will be relevant to GMC cases: AMRC Return to Practice Guidance.

-Where the panel imposes a sanction, the panel will be required to consider whether to make an immediate order, to cover the appeal period set out in the statute (the Medical Act 1983, as amended).
+Where the tribunal imposes a sanction, the tribunal will also be required to consider whether to make an immediate order, to cover the appeal period set out in the statute (the Medical Act 1983, as amended).
 In many cases it is appropriate for a doctor to oppose the imposition of an immediate order.
+There are specific submissions that can be made at this point.

 The following procedural flowchart guides us through the FTP hearing process: